Microbial toxin: Mycoviruses

 Some mycoviruses also contain toxin genes expressed by host fungal species upon viral infection.
 While these toxins are classified as mycotoxins, the role of mycoviruses is also of interest to researchers in terms of fungal virulence.
-Examples include the mycoviruses ScV-M1, ScV-M2, and ScV-M28 in the Totiviridae family that contain “killer toxin” genes K1, K2, and K3, respectively.
-These “killer toxins” are produced by yeast, namely of the Saccharomyces cerevisiae species, that destroy neighboring yeast cells.
-Recently, researchers discovered that it is only the yeasts infected with either ScV-M1, ScV-M2, or ScV-M28 mycoviruses that have the ability to produce a “killer toxin.”
+Examples include the mycoviruses ScV-M1, ScV-M2, and ScV-M28 in the Totiviridae family that contain "killer toxin" genes K1, K2, and K3, respectively.
+These "killer toxins" are produced by yeast, namely of the Saccharomyces cerevisiae species, that destroy neighboring yeast cells.
+Recently, researchers discovered that it is only the yeasts infected with either ScV-M1, ScV-M2, or ScV-M28 mycoviruses that have the ability to produce a "killer toxin".

 Mycotoxins

 Mycotoxins are secondary metabolites that are constructed by microfungi.
 Mycotoxins can be harmful because they can cause disease and death in humans and animals.
 They are found in many pharmaceuticals like antibiotics and growth developments.
-Mycotoxins can also play a role in chemical warfare agents, CWA, which are chemicals that contain toxins that are used to cause death, harm, or injuries to individuals that are considered enemies by the military during warfare.
+Mycotoxins can also play a role in chemical warfare agents (CWA), which are chemicals that contain toxins that are used to cause death, harm, or injuries to individuals that are considered enemies by the military during warfare.

 Mycotoxins are synthesized by different types of moulds and are built by a wide group of toxins.
 Mycotoxins have a low molecular weight compound that is usually less than 1000 grams per mol.
 There are roughly 400 toxic mycotoxins that are constructed by 100 different fungi species that have been researched.
 Mycotoxins gain access into the body of a human or animal by food, they can contaminate many different types of agriculture during cultivation, harvesting, storage, and areas with high humidity.
 The Food and Agriculture Organization reported that about 25% of products produced by agriculture contain mycotoxins and this can lead to economic losses in the agricultural community.
-Levels of Mycotoxins secretion can rely on varying temperatures, the ideal temperature for Mycotoxins to grow is from 20 degrees Celsius to 37 degrees Celsius.
+Levels of mycotoxin secretion can rely on varying temperatures, the ideal temperature for mycotoxins to grow is from 20 degrees Celsius to 37 degrees Celsius.
 Mycotoxin production also relies heavily on water activity, the ideal range would be from 0.83 to 0.9 aw and higher.
-Humidity plays a key in the production of Mycotoxins as well.
-The higher the humidity levels, between 70% to 90%, and moisture levels, 20% to 25%, allow the Mycotoxins to grow more rapidly.
-Foods that Mycotoxins are found in cereal, spices, and seeds.
+Humidity plays a key in the production of mycotoxins as well.
+Higher levels of humidity (between 70% and 90%) and moisture (between 20% and 25%) allow mycotoxins to grow more rapidly.
+Foods that mycotoxins are found in cereal, spices, and seeds.
 They can also be found in eggs, milk, and meat from animals that have been contaminated during their feeding process.
 Since they are resistant to high temperatures and physical and chemical reception, it is considered unavoidable while cooking at high temperatures.